cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 To allow a user to use CometChat, the user must log in to CometChat. **CometChat does not handle user management.** You must handle user registration and login at your end.
 Once the user is logged into your app/site, you can log in the user to CometChat programmatically.
 So the user does not ever directly login to CometChat.

+For this App, we will use Firebase to handle the Authentication.

 Create a new folder inside src called `screens,` and inside screens folder, let's create `Login` & `SignUp` folders and inside each folder add an `index.js` file.

 Your files & folders should look like this